ministryotech/Umbraco.Pylon/README.md

 Controllers in Umbraco.Pylon are a little more involved and can be done the easy way or the hard way, depending on whether you want to unit test them or not.
 Currently unit testing Umbraco controllers is practically impossible (there are ways but it's rather painful).
 Pylon provides a solution of sorts for this however.

 ### Controllers Primer ###
 Firstly, for a lot of your pages you will not need to write a controller.
 If you have a simple page with Dynamic content then the default Umbraco controller will do a pretty good job.
 If you need to use custom DocumentType classes or any of the Umbraco Pylon app code level stuff though you'll want a custom controller.
 Routing in Umbraco is pretty simple.
-The routing engine will look for a controller that matches the name of the DocumentType for the item of content that it is trying to load so, if you have a document type of 'Project' and you create a 'ProjectController' then the Index method of your custom controller will be triggered.
+The routing engine will look for a controller that matches the name of the DocumentType for the item of content that it is trying to load so, if you have a document type of `Project` and you create a `ProjectController` then the Index method of your custom controller will be triggered.

 API Controllers are a slightly different animal to standard controllers, They have a slightly different inheritance tree with a different set of IoC dependency requirements (check out the IocHelper code for more info on this).
 API Controllers are accessed by going to {siteroot}/umbraco/api/{apicontrollername} with parameters passed in the querystring.